 Ethiopia: The Heart of African Civilisation

 From the 3.2 million-year-old skeleton of Lucy to the Queen of Sheba and the mighty Emperors of the Solomonic Dynasty who held out against European colonisation, Ethiopia has been the heart of African civilisation since time immemorial.
-One of the very first kingdoms to adopt Christianity as its state religion in the 4th century AD, Ethiopia evolved a distinct religious and cultural tradition which gave rise to stunning works of architecture such as the Lalibela rock churches, hewn from solid rock, the 24-metre-tall Great Stela of Axum and the 17th century Castle of Gondar, the ‘Camelot of Africa’.
+One of the very first kingdoms to adopt Christianity as its state religion in the 4th century CE, Ethiopia evolved a distinct religious and cultural tradition which gave rise to stunning works of architecture such as the monolithic Lalibela rock churches, hewn from solid rock, the 24-metre-tall Great Stela of Axum and the 17th century Castle of Gondar, the ‘Camelot of Africa’.

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.

 Depart Australia or New Zealand on suggested Emirates flights to Addis Ababa via Dubai.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.